Identification Made Easy

-When I am stumped for an identification, other site visitors often chip in with the answer to the pottery marks identification.
+When I am at a loss, other site visitors often chip in with the answer to the pottery marks identification.

-We do this because we love it - it's a kind of Sherlock Holmes investigative dance - and it makes this website a bit of a treasure trove of information all freely accessible (quite a rarity online, people tell me).
+We do this because we love it - it's a kind of Sherlock Holmes investigation process - and it makes this website a bit of a treasure trove of information all freely accessible.

 The problem with this engrossing pastime is it can become very distracting for me, especially as I have to fit it around my proper job (that of making clay sculptures).

-Why don't we discuss value on the marks forum?
+Why don't we discuss values on the marks forum?

-To be sure of the origins of your piece does enhance the value because it takes it from the realm of 'lesser known maker' (less value) to 'better known maker' (more vlaue).
+To be sure of the origins of your piece does enhance the value because it takes it from the realm of 'lesser known maker' (less value) to 'better known maker' (more value).

 First Step - Have you already checked to see if your pottery or porcelain marks identification query has already been answered?